trizen/Compression-Util/README.md

 Encodes a sequence of non-negative integers using the Adaptive Binary Concatenation encoding method.

-This method is particularly effective for encoding a sequence of integers that are in ascending order.
+This method is particularly effective in encoding a sequence of integers that are in ascending order.

 ## abc\_decode